 There are some waterfalls in the White Mountains I can spend hours at, and Ellen's Falls is one of them.
 This is a great location to photograph after heavy rains (above).
 If you plan to visit Ellen’s Falls be forewarned the rocks around the falls are very slippery, even more so when it is raining.

-All of the above images can be licensed for publications by clicking on the image you are interested in, and you can view more waterfalls in the New Hampshire White Mountains here.
+To license any of the above images for usage in publications, click on the image.
+And you can view more waterfalls in the New Hampshire White Mountains here.

 Happy image making..